neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

    --dynamic
 ```

 You have created a sparse version of YOLOv5 and exported to ONNX!
-Be sure to run with a sparsity-aware runtime to
+Now, use a sparsity-aware runtime to
 gain a performance speedup.